go2gym365/Low-Latency-Prompt-Optimization-with-Structured-Complementary-Prompt/README.md

 ## 📋 Overview

-This project implements LLPO (Low Latency Prompt Optimization), a novel approach presented at EACL 2026 that uses classification-based methods instead of generation-based approaches to optimize prompts for language models.
-By using a classifier to identify the appropriate domain/category and then selecting pre-optimized prompts, LLPO achieves significantly lower latency compared to generation-based prompt optimization methods.
+This project implements LLPO (Low Latency Prompt Optimization), a novel approach that uses classification-based methods instead of generation-based approaches to optimize prompts for language models.
+By using a lightweight classifier to predict the appropriate task/domain category and selecting a pre-optimized structured prompt, LLPO significantly reduces inference latency while maintaining high response quality.

 The main components include:

-- **Field Clustering**: Semantically clustering diverse domain labels into similar groups to reduce classification complexity
+- **Field Clustering**: Semantically similar domain and prompt attributes are grouped to construct a compact label space for classification.
-- **Multi-task Classifier**: Training efficient classification models using clustered labels for fast inference
-- **Prompt Optimization**: Comparing LLPO with other optimization methods including batch-based and field-wise approaches
+- **Prompt Optimization**: A pretrained encoder model rapidly predicts structured prompt fields from the user instruction and populates them into a predefined system-prompt template, enabling fast and consistent optimization without autoregressive generation.

+Compared with existing generation-based optimization methods, LLPO delivers:

+✅ Comparable or improved response quality
+✅ Up to ~2000× lower optimization latency
+✅ Stable and reproducible system-prompt structure

+LLPO is ideal for real-time or latency-sensitive LLM applications, where prompt optimization overhead must remain minimal.

 ## 🏗️ Project Structure